 Black Lives Matter.

-We join George Floyd’s family and his six–year–old daughter, our community, the nation, and the world in mourning his tragic death.
+We join George Floyd’s family, our community, the nation, and the world in mourning his tragic death.
 We share the outrage at the injustice and inhumanity of his killing at the hands of police.

 We are angry, heartbroken, and devastated.
 We cannot fathom the trauma our Black communities are experiencing.
 We must utilize our platform to speak out against the systemic racism plaguing our nation.